 The master's of engineering (MEng) degree is a professional degree.
 The MEng is a coursework-only degree is designed for students who want to enhance their educational background, but are not interested in doing advanced research.
 The degree is flexible in that it allows students to gain either a greater depth or more breadth in professional skills.
 Students may even elect to take coursework in business, in addition to advanced engineering courses, that prepares them for careers in business or government.
 Are you ready?

-Engineers who enter the Masters of Engineering have the opportunity to go beyond the discipline they graduated in and broaden their skills.
-Most students that graduate with a Masters degree enjoy increased salaries and better opportunities to move into management positions.
-The University offers degree concentrations in:
+Engineers who enter the master's of engineering program have the opportunity to go beyond the discipline they graduated in and broaden their skills.
+Most students that graduate with a Master's degree enjoy increased salaries and better opportunities to move into management positions.
+The University offers degree tracks in: